-- 9.1 The Association respects the privacy and confidentiality of each case and is aware of the legal obligations under the Data Protection Act 1988 and General Data Protection Regulations (GDPR), however, in some cases the Association may be required to exchange information with external agencies.
-The Association will only share information with other agencies where it is lawful to do so in order to prevent and protect its communities from anti-social behaviour.
-The type of information which may be shared includes, but is not limited to: - The nature and location of incidents of anti-social behaviour; - Personal information as to complainants and witnesses; - Details of relevant visits to the property by agencies including the police; - Convictions, cautions, reprimands, bail conditions, progress of criminal cases. - 9.2 The sharing of information is vital to tackling anti-social behaviour and developing effective joint working with local agencies.
+9.1 The Association respects the privacy and confidentiality of each case and is aware of the legal obligations under the Data Protection Act 1988 and General Data Protection Regulations (GDPR), however, in some cases the Association may be required to exchange information with external agencies.
+The Association will only share information with other agencies where it is lawful to do so in order to prevent and protect its communities from antisocial behaviour.
+The type of information which may be shared includes, but is not limited to:

+- The nature and location of incidents of antisocial behaviour. - Personal information as to complainants and witnesses. - Details of relevant visits to the property by agencies including the police. - Convictions, cautions, reprimands, bail conditions, progress of criminal cases. - 9.2 The sharing of information is vital to tackling antisocial behaviour and developing effective joint working with local agencies.
 Ochil View has an Information Sharing Protocol with the Forth Valley and Fife Area Commands of Police Scotland.
-This outlines procedures and protocols for sharing information to prevent and tackle anti-social behaviour. - 9.3 The disclosure of information between all agencies involved in tackling anti-social behaviour in Clackmannanshire is covered by a Disclosure Protocol within the anti-social behaviour strategy.
-This includes information for public space Closed Circuit Television monitoring which may be useful in identifying those responsible for anti-social behaviour. - 9.4 Ochil View will treat all information provided by a person reporting anti-social behaviour as confidential and will only be passed to external agencies where disclosure protocols exist.
-This may include where we consider a vulnerable person is "at risk" in any situation.
+This outlines procedures and protocols for sharing information to prevent and tackle antisocial behaviour. - 9.3 The disclosure of information between all agencies involved in tackling antisocial behaviour in Clackmannanshire is covered by a Disclosure Protocol within the antisocial behaviour strategy.
+This includes information for public space Closed Circuit Television monitoring which may be useful in identifying those responsible for antisocial behaviour. - 9.4 Ochil View will treat all information provided by a person reporting antisocial behaviour as confidential and will only be passed to external agencies where disclosure protocols exist.
+This may include where we consider a vulnerable person is "at risk" in any situation. - 9.5 The Adult Support and Protection (Scotland) Act 2007 sets out the legal framework for the protection of adults who are unable to safeguard their own well-being and are at risk of harm because they are affected by a disability, mental disorder, illness, physical or mental infirmity and are therefore more vulnerable to being harmed than others who are not so affected.
+If staff have any causes for concern regarding an individual or a child in a property, then they will refer to the Association's Protection of Vulnerable Persons Policy.

-10.0 SUPPORT FOR PEOPLE WHO REPORT ANTI-SOCIAL BEHAVIOUR AND WITNESSES
+10.0 SUPPORT FOR PEOPLE WHO REPORT ANTISOCIAL BEHAVIOUR AND WITNESSES

-Ochil View is committed to supporting individuals who are affected by anti-social behaviour.
+Ochil View is committed to supporting individuals who are affected by antisocial behaviour.
 This is crucial to the success of the service.
-If we are to effectively tackle anti-social behaviour, we must encourage people to report incidents and come forward to act as witnesses.
-We understand that people who report anti-social behaviour may feel unsafe in their homes and communities, and that they may feel threatened by the possibility of reprisal.
+If we are to effectively tackle antisocial behaviour, we must encourage people to report incidents and come forward to act as witnesses.
+We understand that people who report antisocial behaviour may feel unsafe in their homes and communities, and that they may feel threatened by the possibility of reprisal.

-We support people who report anti-social behaviour and witnesses by:
+We support people who report antisocial behaviour and witnesses by: